How to access logs on Android and get the most out of them

 Methods to access logs in Android

 There are several ways to access logs on an Android device.
-Which one you choose will depend on your needs. knowledge and the purpose for which you need them.
-Below we describe the most common options.
+Your choice will depend on your technical skills and the purpose for which you need them.
+Below, we describe the most common options.

 1. Through specialized applications